J0hann3/Minishell/README.md

 ‘|&’ is used, command1’s standard error, in addition to its standard output Redirections are processed in the order they appear, from left to right.

-godbolt
+- godbolt
-learngitbranchingx
+- learngitbranchingx

+GIT :
 	git checkout -b [yourbranchname] ->create branch and change at the same time

 	git cherry-pick <Commit1> <Commit2> <...>		-> copy commit where you are

 	git rebase -i HEAD~4 ->choose which commit to rebase in which order

---trace-children=yes -> flag valgrind go to child process valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all --track-fds=yes --trace-children=yes
+valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all --track-fds=yes --trace-children=yes

-revert ??

-need to choose when to suppr arg for builtins

 builtins:
 ◦ echo with option -n							|	Done
-◦ pwd with no options							|	Done	->if getcwd return NULL, real steal print the current path even if parent folder is rm
+◦ pwd with no options							|	Done
-																real pwd don't use PWD variable
 ◦ env with no options or arguments				|	Done
 ◦ cd with only a relative or absolute path		|	Done
-◦ export with no options						|	Done	-> dont works in pipe ◦ unset with no options							|	Done	-> dont works in pipe ◦ exit with no options							|	Done
+◦ export with no options						|	Done
+◦ unset with no options							|	Done
+◦ exit with no options							|	Done

 EXIT STATUS :
 - he return status of a simple command is its exit status as provided by the waitpid function, or 128+n if the command was terminated by signal n.
 - The exit status of a pipeline is the exit status of the last command in the pipeline

-The return status of and and or lists is the exit status of the last command executed in the list
+- The return status of and and or lists is the exit status of the last command executed in the list

-- Each command in a multi-command pipeline, where pipes are created, is executed in its own subshell, which is a separate process

-if value is not given it's assigned a null string variable value : null string is a valid value
+WAITPID :
 	1. WIFEXITED(status): child exited normally
 	• WEXITSTATUS(status): return code when child exits
 	2. WIFSIGNALED(status): child exited because a signal was not caught
 	• WTERMSIG(status): gives the number of the terminating signal
 	3. WIFSTOPPED(status): child is stopped
 	• WSTOPSIG(status): gives the number of the stop signal